Some may say size isn’t important, it’s how you use it… Well it can be true for some, but for others every little helps!

 With just under a month after fitting the lift kit, we then changed the wheels and tyres to a new set up.
 We went for the American Racing Alloys and Toyo Tyres.
 The wheels have a great offset and width giving the Jimny a superb stance when paired with some beefier tyres!

 It was then when we noticed how much better the Jimny was to drive!
-It was the dream!
 The Jimny today powers down the motorway completely unladen at a good speed without hesitating to accelerate more!
 (10,000+ Miles on the clock) The Jimny is far more stable and comfortable.
 Having the larger tyres with the lift kit keeps the Jimny more planted on the road so you don’t wobble around corners like your about to roll over.
 In a straight line the engine no longer revs as much, so sitting at 70mph is much quieter and more comfortable.

 But don’t be fooled, the Jimny will still be very skittish around town, you can not improve the way the Jimny handles pot holes and imperfections around town, check the video below for an explantation why.